emfarih/remember-my-wallet/docs/DOCUMENTATION.md

 ## Security Considerations

-- **Seed phrase storage**: Securely encrypted using Android's Keystore system.
+- **Seed phrase storage**: Instead of storing the seed phrase directly, the app securely stores the **index of each word** from a shuffled BIP39 word list.
+- **Shuffled word list**: The app generates a **deterministic shuffled word list** using a stored shuffle seed, ensuring that the seed words can be validated without storing them directly.
 - **Network restrictions**: The app blocks all network communication using Android's `bindProcessToNetwork(null)` method.
-This ensures that no data can be transmitted or received, ensuring that the seed phrase is not exposed or accessible remotely.
+This ensures that no data can be transmitted or received, preventing any leaks.
 - **Data privacy**: No cloud storage; everything remains on-device.
 - **App Isolation**: External communication is blocked by restricting network access, and the app uses strict security measures to ensure privacy.